richardriverag/richardriverag.github.io/_pages/about.md

 Prior to my Ph.D I received a Software Engineer degree from EPN in Quito, Ecuador, a M.Sc. in Software and Systems from UPM and a
-M.Sc. in Coputer Security from Universidad Internacional de la Rioja (UNIR).
+M.Sc. in Computer Security from Universidad Internacional de la Rioja (UNIR).

 My research interests are focused on Computer Security and Program Analysis.
 Currently I develop techniques and tools for programs analysis, detection and classification of